 One of the downfalls of heating with wood is the large amount of wood ash that needs to be discarded throughout the winter.

-For years, we would toss our cooled wood ash way back in our field.
 It was an awful chore actually, and walking that far in the dead of winter hauling a 10-pound bucket of wood ash through thick and deep drifts of snow was not anything we looked forward to.

 Little did I know the many benefits of this overlooked treasure.
-Wood ash actually has many useful benefits from our plants to our livestock you can find useful ways to get a second life out of what I used to consider trash.
+Wood ash has many useful benefits from our plants to our livestock with a few unique uses as well.

 What is wood ash?